 Satellite operation is difficult to control.
-Anyone who wants to fully utilize the potential of a satellite transponder and have an excellent signal on both the uplink and downlink needs to pursue:
+Anyone who wants to fully utilize the potential of a satellite transponder and have an excellent signal on both the uplink and the downlink needs to pursue:

 - rotate antennas in azimuth